SKawsar/Data_viz_using_python_for_beginner/README.md

 3. How many customers have voicemail plan?

 Lecture 02 objectives:
-Histogram, districution, ecdf using matplotlib and seaborn
+Histogram, distribution, ecdf using matplotlib and seaborn

 4. How many customers have international plan as well as churned?
 5. How many customers have voicemail plan as well as churned?

 6.......